Apply to resolve a dispute about unlawful discrimination, sexual harassment, victimisation or vilification

 Under the Equal Opportunity Act 2010 you can apply directly to VCAT for resolution of your case or you can lodge a dispute with the Victorian Equal Opportunity and Human Rights Commission.
 Lodging a dispute with the Commission does not stop a party from withdrawing that dispute and making an application to VCAT.

 Learn more at the Victorian Equal Opportunity and Human Rights Commission website about what constitutes discrimination, sexual harassment, victimisation or vilification.

 Before you apply to VCAT, consider whether you should apply to the Victorian Equal Opportunity and Human Rights Commission (VEOHRC).
 The Commission provides dispute resolution services.

 You could also consider contacting the other party to see if you can settle the dispute between you.
 If you cannot come to an agreement that resolves the dispute, you may apply to VCAT.
-Read more about what you need to do before applying to VCAT.

 Do I need a lawyer or professional representative?